The true cost of doing nothing in your business

-Ignoring your difficult processes, disjointed systems and disgruntled workforce might seem like the easiest option after the economic downfall, but 2021 has already proved that a lack of technology investment could significantly harm your business.
+Ignoring your difficult processes, disjointed systems and disgruntled workforce might seem like the easiest option after the economic downfall, but 2021 proved that a lack of technology investment could significantly harm your business.
 Research conducted by the Aberdeen Group reveals four significant costs:

 The report found that cash collection took over ten days longer for businesses that didn’t invest in software.
 These businesses rated financial reporting at 89% accuracy compared to 96% accuracy for those using the latest technology.